nacekoprivec/anomaly-detection/README.md

 ### Consumer
 Consumer components differ in where the data is read from.
-1. **Kafka consumer:** Data is read from kafka stream from a specified topic.
+1. **Kafka consumer:** Data is read from one or more kafka topics.
+Each topic cooresponds to a seperate anomaly detection algorithm from field "anomaly_detection_alg" which has the configuration defined in a cooresponding object in the list under "anomaly_detection_conf" field.
 The conciguration file must specify following parameters:
    * bootstrap_servers: Kafka server. (example: ["localhost:9092"])
    * auto_offset_reset: Where the consumer starts to read messages.
 If "latest", when comsumer is started, it will continue reading from the message where it last left off.
 If "earliest" it will read from the oldest available message onwards. (example: "latest")
    * enable_auto_commit": If True , the consumer’s offset (the point in the topic where messages are read) will be periodically committed in the background.
 Otherwise offsets can be commited manually. (example: "True")